-As we head into 2019, the current unemployment rate is lower than it has been in 49 years.
+As we start to recover from the pandemic years and the Great Resignation, the current unemployment rate is lower than it has been in five decades.
 The competition is tough among employers for loyal, highly skilled workers, and companies are increasingly looking for new avenues to find the staff they need.
-Hiring veterans is one way to expand the talent pool, and these strategies will help to not only recruit but to retain qualified people.
+Hiring veterans is one way to expand the talent pool, and these strategies will help not only to recruit but to retain qualified people.

 Hiring veterans needs to be approached slightly differently from regular recruitment processes.
-For one thing, many veterans have no previous corporate experience, so on paper they may not look like the best candidate for the job.
-It’s important to interview carefully to determine whether your applicant holds similar values and ethics, is aimed at personal development, innovation and teamwork.
-It’s not always easy to identify these traits during an interview, but it’s a crucial step towards finding and retaining employees who will fit into your culture.
+For one thing, many veterans have no previous corporate experience, so on paper, they may not look like the best candidate for the job.
+It’s important to interview carefully to determine whether your applicant holds similar values and ethics is aimed at personal development, innovation, and teamwork.
+It’s not always easy to identify these traits during an interview, but it’s a crucial step toward finding and retaining employees who will fit into your culture.

 It may seem counter-intuitive, but many companies—especially smaller businesses without formal human resources divisions—onboard new employees and expect them to fly.
 When you’re hiring veterans, it’s just as important as with non-military personnel to ensure they have supportive leadership to help them grow and succeed.
 Veterans want to be recognized for their skills and abilities, which means providing a fair wage and benefits.
 When employees feel secure, they are able to focus on their performance.
 This improves productivity and profitability, so it’s a win-win situation.